pystruct/pystruct/README.md

 The extension of those 2 projects is 100% ascendant compatible with pystruct.
 Anything that you did with pystruct works the same way with pystruct+.
 So you can refer to the pystruct documentation for the API, examples, etc. ( http://pystruct.github.io )

-What is different in pystruct+ ?
+What is different in pystruct+?
  * the __*predict*__ method accepts now an optional constraint parameter
  * a new CRF model is proposed, __*NodeTypeEdgeFeatureGraphCRF*__